 Consumers Deserve to Know Which Insurers are the Best

-At ValChoice we believe that when consumers are mandated by law to buy a product or service, they deserve to know the quality of that service they are buying.
-This much needed transparency has never been available for insurance.
-Therefore, we set out on a mission to provide the needed information to consumers.
+At ValChoice we believe that when consumers are mandated by law to buy a product or service, they deserve to know the quality of that service they must buy.
+This much needed transparency is only recently available for insurance.

 Learn what to expect from your insurance company with our free report.
 Upgrade to the Premium version to get their score on claims handling.
 The claims handling score is a comparison of how the insurer performs compared to all other insurance companies.
 Click the button below to get a report card on your insurance company.